nordic-institute/X-Road-development/WORKFLOW.md

 ## 6 Tagging

-6.1 The versions merged to `X-Road/master` branch are tagged by Head Architect with annotated tags.
+6.1 The versions merged to `X-Road/master` branch are tagged with annotated tags.
 E.g.

 `git tag -a 6.7.12 -m "X-Road 6.7.12"`